-Windows 10 uses a different lifecycle from previous versions, based on whether it is a long-term service release for the Enterprise edition, or a version which receives updates via the semi-annual channel (SAC).
-The date shown above is for the first release of Windows 10 using the fixed lifecycle policy.
+Windows 10 and Windows 11 uses a different lifecycle from previous versions, based on whether it is a long-term service release for the Enterprise edition, or a version which receives updates via the semi-annual channel (SAC).
+The date shown above for Windows 10 uses the fixed lifecycle policy.
 For more information refer to the Microsoft Windows lifecycle fact sheet.

 Microsoft ended support for Windows XP in 2014 and extended paid support for Windows XP was discontinued in April, 2019.
 SocketTools support for the platform was extended through version 10.0.1268.1982.
 As of March 30, 2021 SocketTools is no longer supported on Windows XP, Vista or Windows Server 2003.
 More information is available in a technical article which discusses Windows XP support.

 Support for Windows 98 and Windows Me was discontinued on July 11, 2006.
 Support for Windows NT 4.0 Workstation was discontinued on June 30, 2004 and support for the Windows NT 4.0 Server platforms was discontinued on December 31, 2004.
 For more information about the Windows product life cycles, please visit the Microsoft Windows website.

 On December 31, 2002 the Windows 3.x, Windows 95 and Windows NT 3.x operating systems reached their end-of-life and technical support will no longer be available for those platforms.
 Technical support for 16-bit components, both on 16-bit and 32-bit platforms using 16-bit emulation, were also discontinued at that time.

 A product upgrade is a chargeable upgrade indicated by a change in the major version number for the product.
 A product may be upgraded to the current version at no charge under the following conditions:

 - A previous version of the product was purchased no more than thirty days prior to the release date of the current version.